shlemiel/vimrc/README.md

 [ale](https://github.com/dense-analysis/ale) to easily go to the next Ale syntax/lint error:

     nmap <silent> <leader>a <Plug>(ale_next_wrap)

-[vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides) the default mapping to toggle the plugin is (`<leader>ig`)

-    You can also use the following commands inside Vim:
-    :IndentGuidesEnable
-    :IndentGuidesDisable
-    :IndentGuidesToggle

 [vim-fugitive](https://github.com/tpope/vim-fugitive) to copy the link to the line of a Git repository to the clipboard: